-These are the Irish treats that make Christmas feel special for the IMAGE staffers.
+These are the treats that make Christmas for the IMAGE staffers.

 It’s not Christmas until I’ve lit the Cloon Keen Noble Fir candle.
 I start looking forward to lighting it around September.
 I spend more time thinking about the first night I’ll light it (as soon as the tree is up) than I spend trying to figure out what winter coat I’m going to buy this year.
-Go into Brown Thomas if you can and take a whiff and tell me it’s not the most delicious thing you’ve ever sniffed.
-It smells like a woodland forest, but a really expensive one.
+Go in if you can so can take a whiff and tell me it’s not the most delicious thing you’ve ever sniffed.
+It smells like a woodland forest, but a really expensive one – if a woodland forest was in the middle of a five-star hotel lobby.
 It smells like I’m the queen, spending Christmas at Sandringham.
-It’s become as essential to my Christmas as the turkey or the tin of Roses. – Holly O’Neill, Beauty Editor and Deputy Digital Editor
+It’s become as essential to my Christmas as the turkey or the tin of Roses. – Holly O’Neill, Beauty Editor and Digital Editor, IMAGE.ie.

 I recently purchased a gorgeous little bar cart from Penneys, so I’ve been into making festive cocktails this season.
 My cart is currently stocked with Coole Swan (I prefer it to Baileys), Powers for hot whiskeys, bubbles for toasts and, of course, mixers galore.
 I’ve recently had my eye on these festive flavours from Craft Cocktails – Gingerbread Punch, Festive Old-Fashioned and Misteltoe Margarita.
 They are handy for hosts who want to create effort-free drinks for guests that will definitely impress. – Shayna Sappington, Branded Content & Staff Writer.